-Mission Goal 3: Accountable and inclusive governance underpinning a stable Kyrgyz Republic.
+Mission Goal 3: A more accountable, inclusive governance underpinning a stable Kyrgyz Republic.

 - Mission Objective 3.1: A culture of respect for rule of law with reduced corruption. - Mission Objective 3.2: Government institutions that can effectively formulate and implement policies and provide quality services in an equitable, transparent, and accountable way.